 Booking car hire from Faro Airport is quick and easy.
 Holiday Extras can help you find the ideal car rental even at the last minute, letting you hit the road happy.
 By pre-booking with us, we can help you save up to 20% on your Faro airport rental car needs.

 Our simple booking process compares all the best cheap care hire deals from the most trusted car hire companies at Faro Airport.
-We have vehicles for any occasion, from small city cars, drop top sport cars and 4x4's, so no matter if you're filling the car with kids or your golf clubs, we'll have something for you.
+We have vehicles for any occasion, from small city cars, convertibles and SUVs, so no matter if you're filling the car with kids or your golf clubs, we'll have something for you.

-Portugal is famous for it's golden beaches, cobblestone streets, rolling vineyards, and cities steeped in medieval history.
-The country has a lot to offer, from unbeatable cuisine, to languorous days spent on the beach or a week on the fairway, so it is no wonder it is a favoured destination among holidaymakers.
+Portugal is famous for its golden beaches, turquoise waters, rolling vineyards, and cities steeped in medieval history.
+The country has a lot to offer, from unbeatable cuisine, to lazy sun-filled days on the beach or a week on the fairway.
+It's no wonder it's such a popular destination for holidaymakers.

 Our car hire comparison engine allows you to select from over 120 pick-up and drop-off locations across Portugal, all you have to do decide is where to start.

 - Search - fill out your details above and click search to compare

 - Select - choose the car you want to hire

 - Book - with our secure payment system